2022 COVID-19 protests in China: Shanghai

-The largest protest on 26 November appeared in Shanghai, as young people gathered on Ürümqi Road (乌鲁木齐中路, officially "Wulumuqi Rd (M)"), in reference to the city where the fire took place.
+The largest protest on 26 November appeared in Shanghai, as young people gathered on Ürümqi Middle Road (乌鲁木齐中路, officially "Wulumuqi Rd (M)"), in reference to the city where the fire took place.
 They lit candles and laid flowers in mourning for the victims of the fire.
 They also held pieces of blank paper over their faces or heads; white is the traditional colour of mourning in China.
 Videos showed chants openly criticizing CCP general secretary Xi Jinping's administration, with hundreds chanting "Step down, Xi Jinping!
 Step down, Communist Party!"
 Videos circulating on social media also showed the crowd facing police, chanting slogans such as "serve the people", "we want freedom", and "we don't want the Health Code".
 Some people sang the national anthem, "March of the Volunteers", during the protest.
 In the early morning hours, police suddenly surrounded the crowd and arrested several people.
-Police also used pepper spray to disperse the protesters and made arrests, and beat some protestors.
+Police also used pepper spray and hand-to-hand violence to disperse the protesters and made arrests.